 - Non-qualified annuities are set up with after-tax dollars.

 With a qualified indexed annuity, you are taxed on both the interest and the principal when you withdraw the money.
-However, with a non-qualified indexed annuity, you are only taxed on the interest.
+However, you are only taxed on the interest with a non-qualified indexed annuity.

 With non-qualified immediate annuities, an exclusion ratio allows you to partially or fully exclude the earnings from taxation.
 The exclusion ratio is calculated by dividing the amount of your investment by the expected return.